 Less concentrated urine means the line on pregnancy tests might remain faint.

-If you’re concerned, see your doctor, who will arrange for you to have blood tests to monitor hCG levels over a period of time.
+If you’re concerned, speak to your healthcare provider, who will arrange for you to have blood tests to monitor hCG levels over a period of time.

 A: If you don’t want to experience the disappointment that a faint pregnancy line test result can bring, then schedule your pregnancy test after your period didn’t arrive, and not before.
 Also, when you do a test, do it first thing in the morning.

 A: If you’re trying to get pregnant with a boy, here are two popular tips couples follow.
 One is to eat foods with a higher potassium or sodium content.
 The other is to have intercourse on the day before your ovulation occurs, to give male sperm an advantage.